 Heat, humidity pollution etc can cause fading; they are especially damaging to painted fabrics.
 Colors can also fade by oxidation; it is referred as gas fading- this happens if the fabric is kept in storage for too long without airing.

-If you live in place with a humid climate the moisture in the atmosphere can result in damaged painted texture, cracking it or fading it.
-Heat from fireplace, lights, sunlight etc can also fade fabric.
+If you live in a place with a humid climate the moisture in the atmosphere can result in damaged painted texture, cracking it or fading it.
+The heat from the fireplace, lights, sunlight, etc can also fade the fabric.
 Fluctuation in the temperature can cause painted /printed fabric to expand and contract resulting in cracks in the painted layer.
 Impurities in the air can also cause a lot of fading.

 Solution : Nothing much you can do about temperature other than store clothes in wardrobes without humidity and to air the stored clothes once in a while.

-If you wear a single piece of clothing repeatedly over a long time, and it gets rubbed on a particular spot by a belt, brooch or something, the resultant abrasion can cause the colour to fade there.
+If you wear a single piece of clothing repeatedly over a long time, and it gets rubbed on a particular spot by a belt, brooch, or something, the resultant abrasion can cause the color to fade there.
 This is very negligent when compared to other factors but good to know.
 You will notice this more with fabrics made of vegetable fibers like linen.

 You may even have done it intentionally – Using pumice stone / or any stone to your jeans to fade the colour to a distressed look is a done thing.
 This is done commercially with machines